Udine Friuli Venezia Giulia, Italy Travel Guide

 Uber partners with licensed cabs; Free Now (MyTaxi) books licensed taxis via app.
 Always confirm vehicle/driver details.

-Hire cars offer flexibility for exploring the broader Friuli Venezia Giulia region.
+Hire cars offer freedom to explore the broader Friuli Venezia Giulia region.

 Udine Castle Civic Museums: €5-8.
-Duomo/Churches: Free admission to main church nave (small fee for specific areas).
+Duomo/Churches: No entry fee to main church nave (small fee for specific areas).

 Udine does not present unique or specialized transportation methods like gondolas or funiculars.

-Standard public buses, taxis, and rental vehicles cover all transportation needs within and around the city.
+Standard public buses, taxis, and rental vehicles cover all transportation needs within and surrounding the city.

 Udine's design makes walking and cycling enjoyable and effective ways to experience the city.